Lithuania

 In addition to the assessment of facilities undertaken as part of the WHO EURO project using the WHO QualityRights toolkit and methodology, the national team received additional QualityRights training on mental health, disability, human rights and recovery in 2018-2019 and has subsequently been delivering this training to other key stakeholders in Lithuania.
 The QualityRights e-training has also been promoted and disseminated in the country to strengthen capacity among national actors.

-Also in 2019, quality improvement interventions have been implemented in order to address the gaps identified in the assessments.
-National team developed interventions focused on the right to health, recovery, consent to treatment and around strategies for ending coercion such as de-escalation.
-Feedback has been very positive with clinical staff and administration expressing in particular that they have found trainings and the introduction of personal recovery planning based on people’s personal preferences very useful.
+Also in 2019, quality improvement interventions were implemented to address the gaps identified in the assessments.
+The national team have developed interventions focused on the right to health, recovery, consent to treatment and around strategies for ending coercion, such as de-escalation.
+Feedback has been very positive with clinical staff and administration expressing, in particular, who found the training and the introduction of personal recovery planning based on people’s personal preferences very useful.

 WHO QualityRights Assessment – Lithuania